-PROMODAG Reports does not manage database backup tasks.
-Therefore, we recommend you to backup your database regularly.
+Promodag Reports does not manage database backup tasks.
+Therefore, we recommend you backup your database regularly

 C. How does PROMODAG Reports use the Access database

 Data are collected and added to the database during message tracking file imports.
-The database will keep on growing unless you decide to clear data using the Tools > Purge Data Imports option in PROMODAG Reports.
+The database will keep on growing unless you decide to clear data using the Tools > Purge xxx Data Imports

 Database size limitation and potential problems

 : You should purge and compact your database once it has approximately reached 1.8 GB in size, i.e. 90% of the 2 GB size limit

 , or to create a new one.

 If not, the database may be trying to expand beyond 2 GB due to temporary tables created by PROMODAG Reports while it generates reports.
 In this case, you will receive various error messages.